-The application for the "Murphy Oaks" project was submitted on November 28, 2017 and includes a parcel of land located at the southeast corner of the intersection of Border and N. Auburn Roads and is comprised of land totaling approximately 39.6+/- acres in size.
-In accordance with the proposed PUD zoning petition requirements and for the public record, the applicant has included in the submittal package, a Binding Master Plan and landscape plans, Sheets LA-01 thru LA-08, date stamped and received by the City on August 23, 2018 along with the layout for the binding master plan date stamped and received by the City on September 4, 2018.
+The application for the "Murphy Oaks" project was submitted on November 28, 2017 and includes a parcel of land located at the southeast corner of the intersection of Border and N. Auburn Roads and is comprised of land totaling approximately 39.63+/- acres in size.
+In accordance with the proposed PUD zoning petition requirements and for the public record, the applicant has included in the submittal package, a Binding Master Plan dated October 20, 2020.
 The proposed PUD zoning provides use and design standards to guide the development of the subject property.
 It is noted that the general purpose and intent of the PUD zoning district standards outlined in Section 86-130 of the City Land Development Code generally provides for this zoning district to afford flexibility in design / zoning standards on a unified development plan basis rather than lot by lot.
-For this purpose, it is important to clarify and understand that the PUD zoning through the Binding Master Plan document establishes specific zoning standards to guide the use and development of the subject property.
+For this purpose, it is important to clarify and understand that the PUD zoning, through the Binding Master Plan document, establishes specific zoning standards to guide the use and development of the subject property.

 The Murphy Oaks PUD also provides for a development pattern consistent with the majority of the surrounding property.
 Sawgrass to the west is developed at a density of approximately 1.8 units per acre and Waterford to the northwest provides an approved density of 3.67 units per acre.
 To the north of the subject property, the current zoning designation of OUR permits development at a density of one unit per 10 acres.
 However, this property is currently in the jurisdiction of the city and is planned for a zoning district that would limit the property to development at no more than 5 units per acre.
 Similarly, the OUR zoned property to the south, although identified for potential annexation, is not in the city at this point, but would be limited to the same 3 units per acre as the subject property if developed in the City.
-If developed under county standards, it would be limited to a density consistent with county moderate density residential at $\geq 2$ and $\leq 5$ units per acre.
+If developed under county standards, it would be limited to a density consistent with county moderate density residential at ≥2 and < 5 units per acre.

-The PUD Binding Master Plan that depicts the project layout, submitted for the Murphy Oaks development is shown below which depicts the lot and street layout, including open spaces and other features (see Map A).
-The following summary provides an overview of the major sections of the Binding Master Plan as well as staff comments on each section.
+The PUD Binding Master Plan site plan, submitted for the Murphy Oaks development, is shown below which depicts the lot and street layout, including open spaces and other features (see Map A).
+The summary following provides an overview of the major sections of the Binding Master Plan as well as staff comments on each section.